 The bacteria that colonize in your gut are influenced heavily by what you put in your body.
 If you are trying to fight a bad craving, give it a few days, not hours, to resolve itself.
 Eventually, the bacteria causing the unhealthy cravings will disappear, giving the good bacteria a chance.
 Probiotics can also help in this regard.4

 Antibiotic consumption can severely upset the balance of good vs bad bacteria.
-Unfortunately, you may
+Unfortunately, you may again crave for unhealthy foods due to subsequent indigestion and bloating.5

 The Candida Link